mandymccabe/Final_Project/README.md

 ## About the Data Source
 The dataset looks at the responses of over 1,000 Americans to find out about their demographics, media usage, and trust in the media.

+This link goes to the raw dataset: [DataSet](https://github.com/mandymccabe/Final_Project/blob/main/Machine_Learning_Model.ipynb)

+This link explains what each column in the dataset corresponds to:

 ## Why did we select this topic?
 We selected this topic because bias in the media is a common topic in current events.
 We thought it would be interesting to see how different demographic inputs would affect media usage and political views.